Owen-Splat/LAS-Randomizer/README.md

 - Glan: Created the original early builds of the randomizer
 - j_im: Created the original tracker for the randomizer
 - Br00ty: Maintains and updates the tracker for newer randomizer versions
-- EDL666: Bug reporting, feedback, suggestions

 ### Special Thanks:
-- To everyone who has played this randomizer: Seeing people enjoy themselves playing this makes the time I've spent working on this feel worth it :)
+- To everyone who has reported bugs or given feedback and suggestions.
+This randomizer would not be where it is today without our community.